Understanding Soil Food Webs: The Hidden Life That Builds Healthy Soil

 Steps:

 1. Skip the tilling.
-Avoid digging deeply—disturbance breaks fungal networks.
+Avoid digging deeply—disturbance breaks fungal networks and can dry out the top layers where much of the biological activity happens.

 Best results come from pairing this with deep-rooted plants that stabilize soil: Deep-Rooted Native Plants for Erosion Control.